1965 Copa Libertadores

 The 1965 Copa Libertadores de América was the sixth edition of South America's premier club football tournament.
 Colombia did not send a representative due to the disagreements between CONMEBOL and the Colombian football federation.
-This will become the last edition in which only the national champions of each association may participate.
+This became the last edition of the tournament in which only the national champions of each association could participate.

-After the victorious campaign the previous year, Independiente will go on to successfully defend the title after beating another Uruguayan team, this time Peñarol.
-Independiente begun a legacy that saw it become a world class football team and this paved the way for future conquests to come.
+After the victorious campaign the previous year, Independiente would go on to successfully defend the title after beating another Uruguayan team, this time Peñarol.
+Independiente began a legacy that saw it become a world class football team and paved the way for future conquests.

 Qualified teams

 Tie-breaking criteria

 The format of the competition remained nearly the same as the previous year's edition; the preliminary round was eliminated from this edition.

 At each stage of the tournament teams receive 2 points for a win, 1 point for a draw, and no points for a loss.
 If two or more teams are equal on points, the following criteria will be applied to determine the ranking in the group stage: